Qubinode/qubinode-installer/README.md

 Qubinode is for users wanting to stand up an RHEL based lab environment running on KVM.

 ## Qubinode Dev Branch for next release
 Feature  |  Status
 --|---
-OpenShift 4 Ansible Role  | Done
-NFS Provisioner Role | Done
-Ansible 2.9 Compatibility  | Done
-Custom VM Support  | Done
-RHEL 8 support  | Done
 Ansible Tower | In progress |
 Red Hat Satellite Server  | In progress|
-OCP4 Cluster Shutdown | Done |
+RHEL 8.x Support  | In progress|
-OCP4 Cluster Startup | Done |
+OKD 4.x Support  | In Development |
-OCP4 Cluster Verification  | Done |
+OCS Support |  In progress  |
+Cockpit Integration | Not Started

 ## Motivation
 The primary focus of this project is make it easy for you to deploy a OpenShift cluster on a single bare metal node with production like characteristics.